 NPR and GHN will consider and share the runners up entries as sources for possible stories for coverage.
 GHN will cover at least one runner-up idea as a story or series of stories in GHN.

-- The winner will be announced publicly in March 2019 at the CUGH conference in Chicago, IL, March 8–10, 2019
+- The winner will be announced publicly at the CUGH conference taking place in Washington, DC, April 18-20, 2020.

 - Runners-up will have short summaries included on the GHN website.